Want to learn how to crochet? These stress-free patterns are perfect for beginners who want to get started with crochet.

 When Tim gave me that book, I knew absolutely nothing about how to crochet.
 Before I could dig in on a project, I had to learn a few simple stitches.

-I spent a few days over Christmas break with the kids watching crochet tutorials on Bluprint.
+I spent a few days over Christmas break with the kids watching crochet tutorials on Craftsy.
 I streamed the videos to our tv from my laptop and just sat myself down by the Christmas tree with yarn and a crochet hook.

 I started with Beginner Crochet Basics & Beyond.